Patti Harrison

 Patti Harrison (born October 31, 1990) is an American actress and comedian.
-She is best known for her roles in comedy series such as Shrill (2019–2021) and I Think You Should Leave with Tim Robinson (2019–2023), as well as the comedy film Together Together (2021), with the latter earning her a nomination for the Independent Spirit Award for Best Female Lead.
+She is best known for her roles in Shrill (2019–2021), I Think You Should Leave with Tim Robinson (2019–2023), and Together Together (2021).
+For her role in Together Together, she earned a nomination for the Independent Spirit Award for Best Female Lead.

 Early life

-Harrison is the youngest of seven children of a Vietnamese mother and a White American father.
-Her father, from Detroit, was in the U.S. Army and met her mother during the Vietnam War when she was working as a janitor in his barracks.
+Patti Harrison was born in Orient, Ohio, on October 31, 1990, to a Vietnamese mother and a white American father.
+She has six older siblings.
+Her father, who was from Detroit, served in the U.S. Army during the Vietnam War and met Harrison's mother when she was a janitor in his barracks.
 He died of a heart attack when Harrison was six years old.
-Her first involvement in comedy came from her participation in an improv team during her time at Ohio University, from which she did not graduate.
+Her first involvement in comedy came from her participation in an improv team during her time at Ohio University, from which she dropped out.